empirica Housing Market Index

 The empirica housing market index is an important tool for assessing the price development of supply data on the German property market.
 It provides a comprehensive overview of the price movements of residential property in various regions of Germany.

-The empirica housing market index up to and including Q3/2025 paints a mixed picture of the property market.
-Prices for new-build flats and detached/semi-detached houses continue to rise.
-Prices for existing flats have also been recovering since the beginning of the year.
-Existing detached/semi-detached houses are also showing signs of recovery.
-Prices tend to rise in tight markets, while in markets with supply surpluses, the recovery has yet to materialise in some cases.
-Rents are rising steadily, but show a slight slowdown compared to the previous year.
+The empirica real estate price index up to and including Q4/2025 paints a mixed picture of the real estate market.
+Prices for new condominiums and single-family/two-family homes are not showing any short-term growth, but in the medium term, prices have recovered since the beginning of 2024.
+Prices for existing condominiums have also been recovering since the beginning of the year.
+Rents, on the other hand, are rising steadily, but show a slight slowdown compared to the previous year’s growth.

 Purchase Options